 If the client communicates with a Web server, the remote host is the Web server; the local host is the client.
 The local host is the same, for both inbound traffic and outbound traffic.

-The relationship between source and destination hosts illustrates the source relationship and destination relationship with respect to the direction of traffic.
+The following figure illustrates the source relationship and destination relationship with respect to the direction of traffic.

-The relationship between local and remote hosts illustrates the local host and remote host relationship with respect to the direction of traffic.
+The following figure illustrates the local host and remote host relationship with respect to the direction of traffic.